stephanemora/azure-docs.fr-fr/articles/expressroute/expressroute-howto-add-ipv6-portal.md

 ## Limitations
 While IPv6 support is available for connections to deployments in Public Azure regions, it doesn't support the following use cases:

-* Connections to existing ExpressRoute gateways that are *not* zone-redundant
+* Connections to *existing* ExpressRoute gateways that are not zone-redundant.
+Note that *newly* created ExpressRoute gateways of any SKU (both zone-redundant and not) using  a Standard, Static IP address can be used for dual-stack ExpressRoute connections
 * Global Reach connections between ExpressRoute circuits
 * Use of ExpressRoute with virtual WAN
 * FastPath with non-ExpressRoute Direct circuits